TechnoGecko/SacredBeasts/README.md

-# Gnash - Coming to Steam... some day
+# UPDATE -- This game has taken on a new life, will need to update the readme once we have some new footage
 An action-platformer being built in Unity.
 This is a passion project being made between a few friends/updated in free time for now, but we are open to collaborators!

 ![Gnash Logo](Assets/GnashLogo.jpg)